Lloyd Robertson: CBC

 On the advice of one of his colleagues in Guelph, he auditioned to work at the Canadian Broadcasting Corporation (CBC).
 After his audition was over, Robertson thought, "I'm never going to see this building again."
 Despite this, he got hired by the CBC, thanks to his bass voice.

-Robertson applied for CBWT-TV in Winnipeg, Manitoba in 1956, his first-ever TV job.
+Robertson applied for CBWT-TV in Winnipeg, Manitoba, in 1956, his first-ever TV job.
 He mostly did local television until December 25, 1956, which was his first national broadcast.

 After four years in Winnipeg, Robertson auditioned for CBOT-TV in Ottawa, Ontario.
 After two years, he moved to Toronto to host CBC Weekend in the late 1960s, and later anchor of The National from 1970 to 1976, before joining the CTV Television Network in October that year.

-One of the reasons he left the CBC was his frustration at union regulations which confined news anchors to the role of announcer — prohibiting them from writing their own scripts or participating in editorial decisions concerning the news broadcast.
+Robertson said he left the CBC because union rules prevented news anchors from writing scripts, selecting stories, or reporting in the field, responsibilities he wanted to undertake as a journalist.

 CTV

 From 1976 to 1984, Robertson co-anchored the CTV National News with Harvey Kirck.
 When Kirck retired from the anchor desk in 1984, Robertson became the senior news anchor for CTV.
-Since 2004, Robertson has also served as one of the hosts of CTV's current affairs program W5, alternating with CTV's lead weekend anchor Sandie Rinaldo.
+Beginning in 2004, Robertson also served as one of the hosts of CTV's current affairs program W5, alternating with CTV's lead weekend anchor Sandie Rinaldo until 2016.

-Robertson's signature sign-off of each news broadcast is, "And that's the kind of day it's been."
+In 2004 he guest starred in a brief cameo on the Saskatchewan filmed sitcom Corner Gas.

 In February 2010, Robertson denied rumours of his impending retirement as a "work of fiction" during an appearance on Vancouver talk radio station CKNW.
-However, on the CTV National News broadcast of July 8, 2010, Robertson officially announced he would be leaving the anchor chair in the latter half of 2011 (although he did not say a specific date at the time, his last newscast was later announced to air on September 1, 2011).
-He has stated that he will continue on in various capacities at the network and in public life including being host of W5.
+However, during the July 8, 2010, broadcast of CTV National News, Robertson officially announced that he would leave the anchor chair during the latter half of 2011.
+Although he did not specify a date at the time, his final newscast was later scheduled for September 1, 2011.
+He stated that he would continue working in various capacities at the network and in public life, including as a host of W5.

-On September 1, 2011, after 41 years as a national news anchor at both the CBC and CTV, Robertson anchored CTV News for the last time.
-The newscast concluded with him reminiscing about the stories he covered, such as natural disasters and royal weddings, while calling his news anchor run a rare privilege to have "a front row seat to history."
-He also thanked his audience watching and supporting him over the years.
+On September 1, 2011, after 41 years as a national news anchor at both the CBC and CTV, Robertson anchored CTV News for the final time.
+The newscast concluded with him reminiscing about the stories he had covered, including natural disasters and royal weddings, while describing his career as a rare privilege that had given him "a front row seat to history".
+He also thanked viewers for watching and supporting him over the years.

+Following his retirement as chief anchor, Robertson remained associated with CTV as a special correspondent while continuing other broadcasting projects.

+Post-CTV

+In 2017, Robertson became the host of The Walrus with Lloyd Robertson, a weekly program on Accessible Media Inc.'s AMI-audio service produced in partnership with The Walrus magazine.
+The program featured professionally narrated readings of essays, fiction, poetry, and other selections from the magazine, with Robertson introducing each episode.
+Robertson continued to host the program until 2020.

-In 2020, he narrated a portion of the 8th Canadian Screen Awards.
+Also in 2020, he narrated a portion of the 8th Canadian Screen Awards.